 You may have been granted a holiday from paying business rates.
 If so, then there will be no payments of rates required for a certain period, and therefore no P&L charge and no accounting entries are required.

 If the effect of the business rates holiday is material to the accounts, then disclosure should be made in the accounts in order to give a true and fair view.

 Many landlords have granted rent holidays or rent concessions whilst businesses are suffering the effects of the pandemic.

 Under FRS102, unless the rent holiday or recent concession coincides with entering into a new lease or renewing a lease the rent concession or holiday will not be treated as a lease incentive.
-Therefore, the change in the lease terms to allow the rent concession or holiday needs to be accounted for as a lease modification.

 Disclosure in the financial statements will be required if the rent concession or holiday given is material, and an accounting policy for lease modifications will need to disclose how the modification has been treated.

 Changes to employee rights to carry forward holiday

 Don’t forget that if employees are carrying forward additional holiday, it may result in a holiday pay accrual at the year-end becoming material to the financial statements.